JAugusto42/yogurt/README.md

-# YAAH
+# YOGURT
-yaah is a simple AUR helper for Arch Linux written in Ruby Programming Language and uses pacman syntax.
+yogurt is a simple AUR helper for Arch Linux written in Ruby Programming Language and uses pacman syntax.

 ## Requirements
 `Ruby >= 2.4`